-Other agencies of the District government that determine retirement or survivor eligibility and/or provide data related to salary, retirement contributions, and/or service are:
+Other agencies of the District government that process applications for retirement or survivor benefits and/or provide data related to salary, retirement contributions, and/or service are:

-- DCPS ESD, under the direction of the Chancellor, determines eligibility for voluntary, involuntary and disability retirements and survivor eligibility when an active Plan member dies.
-DCPS ESD also provides DCRB with employer data used to calculate benefits and provides members with pre-retirement counseling, including benefit estimates. - OPRS provides DCRB with information related to mandatory and service contributions.
+- DCPS ESD, under the direction of the Chancellor, processes applications for voluntary, involuntary and disability retirement benefits and survivor benefits when an active Plan member dies. - OPRS provides DCRB with information related to mandatory and service contributions.